U-DREAM: Unsupervised Dereverberation guided by a Reverberation Model: Results and discussion

 Figure~\ref{fig:comparison_weak_strong} shows the degradation of using our proposed reverberation matching loss in a weak supervision setting using the oracle reverberation parameters, compared to the strong supervision of the exact RIR (from the EARS-Reverb dataset).
 The results vary greatly from model to model, and remain consistent between metrics: BiLSTM shows less degradation when going from strong to weak supervision than FSN, which in turns outperforms TFL.
-The surprisingly good performance of BiLSTM compared to other models can be explained by the fact that this model is optimized for spectral magnitude masking and not for phase estimation.
-Consequently, reverberation by Polack’s model, which greatly perturbates the phase of the reverberant signal, better matches the underlying phase-agnostic assumption of the BiLSTM model than reverberation using ground-truth RIRs.
+The improved performance of BiLSTM compared to other models can be explained by its relative simple architecture.
+BiLSTM is better suited to the approximate reverberation model used in weak supervision, and not powerful enough to optimize for the exact RIR used in strong supervision.
 This underlies the need to have consistency between the deep-learning-based speech model and reverberation sampler underlying priors.